bndF1/Podcasts-demo-app/articles/07-ngrx-signal-store.md

 ---
 title: "Mastering State Management with NgRx Signal Store in Angular \U0001F680"
-published: false
+published: true
-description: 'Discover how to master state management in Angular with NgRx Signal Store.
-This article explores the integration of Angular''s Signals API with NgRx to create a powerful and efficient state management solution.
-Learn how to set up NgRx Signal Store, manage centralized state, leverage reactive updates, and utilize computed properties for derived state in your Angular applications.'
+description: "Discover how to master state management in Angular with NgRx Signal Store.
+This article explores the integration of Angular's Signals API with NgRx to create a powerful and efficient state management solution.
+Learn how to set up NgRx Signal Store, manage centralized state, leverage reactive updates, and utilize computed properties for derived state in your Angular applications."
 tags: 'Angular, NgRx, signals, store'
 cover_image: ./assets/ngrx-store.png
 id: 2231126